sev-step/sev-step-userland/README.md

 ## End2End Tests

 Contains a server binary for the VM an a client binary for the host system.
-Copy the server binary to the VM and start it.
-Afterwards start the client binary on the host.
+Copy the server binary `./build/rust/target/release/vm-server` to the VM and **start it with root privileges**.
+Make sure you have ran the `./post-startup-script.sh` from the previous step!
+Afterwards start the client binary on the host with `sudo env LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./build/binaries/end2end-tests-hv-client`.

 The client will run a several tests  tests to ensure that the communication channel, page tracking, single stepping and cache attacks work properly.
 If you want to skip some test, you have to edit `end2end-tests/host-client/main.c` and set the test's `.skip` attribute to `true`.

 For the single stepping tests (e.g. `test_single_step_simple_long`) to work you have to tweak the timer value at the start of the main function until you don't get any multisteps but still make some progress with single steps.

+The end2end tests provide a great way to explore the functionality of the sev step library.

 ## References / Citations